Ecological Democratic Party

-The Ecological Democratic Party (Ökologisch-Demokratische Partei, ÖDP) is a conservative and ecologist minor party in Germany.
+The Ecological Democratic Party (Ökologisch-Demokratische Partei, ÖDP) is a green conservative and ecologist minor party in Germany.
 The ÖDP was founded in 1982.

-The strongest level of voting support for the ÖDP is in Bavaria, where in federal state elections they have remained stable with 2% of the votes since 1990, and at municipal level have increased their mandate count in 2014 from 320 to around 380.
-After the 2019 European elections, the party was represented in the European Parliament by Klaus Buchner, who resigned in 2020.
-He was replaced in the European Parliament by Manuela Ripa.
-The ÖDP is a member of the World Ecological Parties.
+The strongest level of voting support for the ÖDP is in Bavaria, where in federal state elections they have remained stable with 1.6-2% of the votes since 1990, and at municipal level have increased their mandate count in 2014 from 320 to around 380.
+The ÖDP is a member of the World Ecological Parties organization.

 History

-The Ecological Democratic Party is a bourgeois ecology party that is active throughout Germany and has its clear focus in Bavaria.
+The Ecological Democratic Party is a green party that is active throughout Germany and has its clear focus in Bavaria.

-The party's rise is closely linked to her founding father, the politician and environmentalist Herbert Gruhl.
+The party's rise is closely linked to its founder, the politician and environmentalist Herbert Gruhl.
 Gruhl was Member of the Bundestag from 1969 to 1980 and member of CDU.
 The founding of ÖDP dates back on the ecological movement in the 1970s.
 Gruhl gained attention by publishing a best-seller in 1975: "Ein Planet wird geplündert" (A Planet is Being Plundered).
 In the book he criticized the growth-oriented economy of industrial society.
 He also attacked nuclear energy policy and thus represented a clear minority position among Christian Democrats, while an intensive discussion was already developing in the SPD about a possible nuclear phase-out.
 Gruhl left the CDU in 1978 but stayed as non-partisan member of the Bundestag until 1980.
 He founded the "Grüne Aktion Zukunft" (GAZ), which later became part of The Greens.
-Gruhl lost the election for the party chairmen.
+Gruhl lost the election for party chairman.
 Gruhl had a more conservative consistent life ethic ("Lebensschutzkonzeption"), which addresses besides environmentalism also the rejection of abortion, euthanasia and the death penalty.
 Also his policy was referred as ethno-centric.
 Gruhl left the Greens and, in 1982, founded the ÖDP.

+Though a minor party – it has not gained seats in a state parliament or in the Bundestag – the ÖDP became notable for its involvement in the opposition to a Czech nuclear reactor in Temelín, across the border from Bavaria.
+It led an initiative for a popular referendum to abolish the Bavarian Senate (that state's upper house) which was successful.